MarkLogic-Attic/smart-mastering-demo/examples/smart-mastering/README.md

 # Smart Mastering Demo

+_Note: this demo was a point-in-time demostration of Smart Mastering for MarkLogic World 2018.
+We have now retired this demo and moved it to MarkLogic-Attic.
+For examples of how to use Smart Mastering, please see the examples directory in the [Smart Mastering Core project][smc]._

 This demo was created to showcase some of the features of Smart Mastering at MarkLogic World 2018.
 It was for demo purposes only.
-If want to use Smart Mastering in your project you should go to the [main page for Smart Mastering](http://marklogic-community.github.io/smart-mastering-core)
+If want to use Smart Mastering in your project you should go to the [main page for Smart Mastering][smc].

 ## Steps to run the Smart Mastering Demo